dbus2/zbus/zvariant_utils/README.md

 ## Stability

 The API is NOT expected to be stable.
-The crate, however, will follow semver rules: breaking changes would cause a minor version bump.
+The crate, however, will follow semver rules: breaking changes would cause a major version bump.

 [`zvariant`]: https://crates.io/crates/zvariant